nonetrix/encrypt-fox/README.md

 Encrypt-Fox is a bash script that allows you to encrypt your Firefox profile using GPG (GNU Privacy Guard) and prompt for a password each time you want to use Firefox.
 This provides an extra layer of security for your browsing data.

 **NOTE: This is pre-alpha quality software.
 Do not use it without expecting data loss.
 I am not responsible for any data loss or damage caused by using this script.
-I made it for myself since I wanted to functionality with the help of Claude 3 opus, but I will be adding features and updating it myself**
+I made it for myself since I wanted this functionality and made it with the help of Claude 3 Opus, but I will be adding features and updating it myself**

 ## Prerequisites